 In 2015, the Southeastern Conference significantly raised the fine amounts for schools rushing the field or storming the court.
 Fines can be as much as $250,000.
 That obviously still hasn’t stopped some conference schools, though.

 Beyond the fact that rushing the field can reel in hefty fines, it’s more dangerous — for fans, players and team personnel — than people realize.
-Consider that goal posts are sometimes torn out of the ground and can weigh hundreds if not thousands of pounds.
+Consider that goal posts are sometimes torn out of the ground and weigh a few hundred pounds.
 Not only has this resulted in death before, but it’s resulted in numerous serious injuries.

 That fact alone makes you wonder why every other program hasn’t already followed in Florida and the SEC’s footsteps.
 Is the tradition really worth it?